 WHAT IS THE TRICK TO GET REALLY GREEN COOKIES OR BRIGHT GREEN COCONUT??

 I divided this recipe in half to get two totally different looking cookies.
-One version is with regular dough but you dye the coconut green, use green pistachios and green mini m& M’s.
+One version is with the regular dough but you dye the coconut green, use green pistachios and green mini m& M’s.
 The second option is dyeing the whole dough bright green.
-In that version I used white chocolate chips to and left the coconut white to contrast off of the bright green.
+In that version, I used white chocolate chips too and left the coconut white to contrast off of the bright green.

 Looking for more inspiration for a holiday treat?
 You could make these Heart Shaped Donuts into a shamrock shape, or just make a simple circular donut and make a quick green glaze from them.